-With a flexible funding campaign, it doesn’t matter whether you meet your goal or no. You will get to collect whatever amount that you raised, and a 5% platform fee will be charged on that amount.
+With a flexible funding campaign, it doesn’t matter whether you meet your goal or not.
+You will get to collect whatever amount you raise, and a 5% platform fee will be charged on that amount.
 As a campaigner, you will receive the funding immediately when you raise it, regardless if you meet your goal.
 Please note that Indiegogo also withholds another 5% of the funds you raised until you deliver your product to all the backers.

 With a fixed funding campaign, you will only get to keep the money you raised if you meet your campaign goal.
-If you don’t meet your goal, you won’t receive any funding, and no fees will be charged.
+Otherwise, you won’t receive any funding, and no fees will be charged.

 *Note: You are allowed to set a funding period of 60 days, but Indiegogo recommends setting it for less than 40, even 30, to give the backers a sense of urgency.